-This clinical evaluation study reports on data from all adult patients (≥18 years) who received LUM-IVA under the care of the Alfred Adult Cystic Fibrosis Service, Melbourne, Australia, for at least one year, from January 2016 to July 2018 under the managed access program.
-This cut-off was chosen because LUM-IVA was approved for government subsidy in August 2018.
+This clinical evaluation study reports on data from all adult patients (≥18 years) who received LUM/IVA under the care of the Alfred Adult CF Service for at least 1 year, from January 2016 to July 2018, under the managed access programme.
+This cut-off was chosen because LUM/IVA was approved for government subsidy in August 2018.
 All patients who became eligible during this period were identified and approached, and all accepted treatment.
-The study was approved by The Alfred Health Research and Ethics Committee (approval no. 464/18).
+The study was approved by The Alfred Health Research and Ethics Committee (approval 464/18).

-Following clinical evaluation of suitability to commence treatment [including homozygosity for the Phe508del mutation, ppFEV1<40% and an absence of key contraindications, such as severe liver disease (Child-Pugh C, current severe infective exacerbation bronchoconstriction], eligible CF patients were hospitalised and treatment regimens optimised prior to the first dose of LUM-IVA.
+Following clinical evaluation of suitability to commence treatment (including homozygosity for the Phe508del mutation, FEV_1 % pred <40% and an absence of key contraindications, e.g. severe liver disease (Child-Pugh C), current severe infective exacerbation or bronchoconstriction), eligible CF patients were hospitalised and treatment regimens optimised prior to the first dose of LUM/IVA.
 This included pre-emptive management of airway sepsis and airways reactivity (if present) utilising parenteral antibiotic treatment as indicated and the use of inhaled ipratropium and inhaled/oral steroids as required, respectively.
-As is the usual practice at every admission, fluid and nutritional intake, and physiotherapy using airway clearance and exercise were optimised to ensure baseline functional levels as much as possible.
-LUM-IVA (supplied by Vertex Pharmaceuticals Inc) was initiated at half dose, and increased to full dose (two 200/125 mg tablets orally 12hrly) after a few days to one week as tolerated.
-Patients were educated on taking LUM-IVA 12 hourly with dietary fat.
-Patients were routinely monitored during inpatient stays and outpatient clinics for tolerance to LUM-IVA (including full clinical assessments, spirometry testing, routine biochemistry (including tests of liver function) and nutritional status).
+As is the usual practice at every admission, fluid and nutritional intake, and physiotherapy using airway clearance and exercise, were optimised to ensure baseline functional levels as much as possible.
+LUM/IVA (supplied by Vertex Pharmaceuticals, Boston, MA, USA) was initiated at half dose and increased to full dose (two 200/125 mg tablets orally every 12 h) after a few days to 1 week as tolerated.
+Patients were educated on taking LUM/IVA every 12 h with dietary fat.
+Patients were routinely monitored during inpatient stays and outpatient clinics for tolerance to LUM/IVA (including full clinical assessments, spirometry testing, routine biochemistry (including tests of liver function) and nutritional status).
 Identification and management of pulmonary exacerbations followed usual standard care practices.
 Any decision to cease treatment due to adverse events or tolerance issues was made by the treating team.
-LUM-IVA was ceased if patients underwent lung transplantation.

-Where LUM-IVA treatment was ceased prior to one year of treatment, specific reasons for this decision were recorded.
+LUM/IVA was ceased if patients underwent lung transplantation.
+Where LUM/IVA treatment was ceased prior to 1 year of treatment, specific reasons for this decision were recorded.